-This particular course we have devised is focused on visual art with elements of poetry and creative writing.
+This particular course we have devised is focused primarily on visual art.
 Children will experience processes of drawing, painting, ceramics, printmaking, silk painting, collage and mixed media, whilst covering all four strands of the Arts Award Explore level;

 - Inspire – take part in a range of arts activities, both familiar and unfamiliar to understand and record what inspires them